M-S-A-B/Mini-Project-Banking-System/README.md

 # Mini-Project-Banking-System
 Contains code and readme file of Mini Project

+# Aim:
+This is a code of banking system which tells us how it actually works.

 ## THEORY:
 - This code is to know about the working of banking system with vectors and many other operators.
 - we can create an accout.